Dechrissen/SpeedrunnerBot/README.md

 ## Bot Commands
 - `!wr [optional_category]` (everyone)
     - Returns the world record (time and runner) for the game & category specified in your stream title (or, the specified category).
 Data is taken from the [speedrun.com](https://www.speedrun.com/) API in realtime.
+- `!2nd [optional_category]` (everyone)
+    - Returns the 2nd place time and runner for the game & category specified in your stream title (or, the specified category).
+Data is taken from the [speedrun.com](https://www.speedrun.com/) API in realtime.
+- `!3rd [optional_category]` (everyone)
+    - Returns the third place time and runner for the game & category specified in your stream title (or, the specified category).
+Data is taken from the [speedrun.com](https://www.speedrun.com/) API in realtime.
+- `!4th [optional_category]` (everyone)
+    - Returns the fourth place time and runner for the game & category specified in your stream title (or, the specified category).
+Data is taken from the [speedrun.com](https://www.speedrun.com/) API in realtime.
 - `!pb [optional_user]` (everyone)
     - Returns your personal best (or, the personal best of a specified user) for the game & category specified in your stream title.
 Data is taken from the [speedrun.com](https://www.speedrun.com/) API in realtime.
 - `!leaderboard` (everyone)